isaiassousa032/Menu-with-grid-layout/README.md

-design of a timer using the pomodoro method
+demo of a responsive, animated and grid layoult